Frequently Asked Questions

 Can I apply for another scholarship if I transfer my course of study?

-There is vocational work experience as part of my scholarship.
+There is work experience or an internship as part of my scholarship benefits.
 How will I be contacted?

 What is deemed to be an appropriate academic record for scholarship purposes?